 Please note that there are two types of feng shui money plants:

-1) Crassula ovate which is more popular with Chinese population and
+1) Crassula ovate which is more popular with the Chinese population and

 2) Epipremnum aureum (see above on the right) which is more popular with Indian population.
 Both plants are perceived as money and prosperity attracting plants.